 If you are lucky enough to be a grandparent, then you are in a unique position to play a very special role in the lives of your teenage grandchildren.
 Most of you are also aware that the viewpoints and values of your children (the parents of your grandchildren) must factor into how you manage your relationships with your children’s children.
 Relationships across the board work best when everyone is on the same page.

 As a grandparent, you have a variety of heartwarming opportunities to offer.
 Consider the following:

-There are many things that parents, too, can do to support the relationship between grandparents and teenagers so that it is beneficial for all of you.
+There are many things that parents, too, can do to support the relationships between grandparents and teenage grandchildren so that it is beneficial for all of you.
 Most importantly, be clear with the grandparents about what the rules and expectations are for your children so that they don’t inadvertently undermine your parenting.

 Express your gratitude to the grandparents.
 They not only love your kids but they also give you the opportunity to get some alone or adult-only time.
 Even if your parents or in-laws are not your favorite people, recognize nonetheless that the relationship between grandparents and teenagers can have a very different dynamic.
 Encourage the connection.
 If you can, refrain from criticizing the grandparents in front of your children, just as you don’t want the grandparents to be critical of you.

 Kindness, mutual support, and respect go a long way in terms of enhancing relationships.
 Being a parent is a difficult role and the support of grandparents may make your role just a bit easier.